 Simple English definitions for legal terms

-Read a random definition: last-in-time-marriage presumption
+Read a random definition: credit card

 A buyback is when a company buys back its own stock.
 This makes the number of shares available in the market go down, which can make the value of each share go up.
 The company offers to buy shares at a certain price, but shareholders don't have to sell.
 Buybacks can help a company prevent someone else from taking control of the company.
 However, some people think buybacks are not fair.
 Companies have to follow rules when they do buybacks, so they don't break the law.